 The second rule is known as the “55/15” waiver.
 It says that if you are age 55 or older and have lived in the U.S. as a green card holder for at least 15 years, you can have the citizenship interview and exam conducted in your native language.
 Again, the 15 years do not need to have been continuous.

-If you will be requesting an English-language exception, you must bring an interpreter with you to the interview.
+If requesting an English-language exception, you must bring an interpreter with you to the interview.
 This can be a friend or relative rather than a paid professional.
 Be sure, however, that the person is truly fluent in your own language and in English.
 Interpreting is harder than it looks, and if the interpreter causes confusion, it may result in your citizenship being denied.
+(Learn more about the rules to follow when bringing someone to interpret between English and your own language at a USCIS immigration interview.)